Combining Apartments In NYC

 It is quite common for people to combine two apartments that are next to each other.
 Here are some of the protocols for joining apartments in Co-Ops and Condos (in New York City).
 Before you purchase two adjacent apartments you should always check with the building management company to see if they allow the joining of apartments.
-You will definitely need to hire an architect and file this work with the NYC Department of Buildings.
+You will definitely need to hire an architect when combining apartments and file the work with the NYC Department of Buildings.

-Before doing any work in a your apartment you will need to review your building’s alteration agreement.
-To learn more check out an article we wrote on Alteration Agreements
+Before doing any work in your apartment you will need to review your building’s alteration agreement.
+To learn more check out an article we wrote on Alteration Agreements.

 The first step is to contact your board or building management company.
 You will need to find out if they allow this practice.
 Although most buildings will not object there will be some that do.
 You will need to hire an architect and the job will need to be filed with the department of buildings.
 The biggest point of confusion on these types of projects is the protocol.
 When do you need to update your certificate of occupancy.
 Do you file an Alt 1 or an Alt 2?
 Here is some quick background information before we dive in.
 A certificate of occupancy.